Introduction to Arkansas Slot Machine Casino Gambling in 2020

 There, you can meet online and privately share your slots experiences with local slots enthusiasts about playing slot machines in Arkansas.
 Join us!

-Payouts and Returns in Arkansas
+Theoretical Payouts and Return Statistics in Arkansas

 The state legislature requires electronic games of skill have a minimum theoretical payout of 83% over the expected lifetime of the game.
 There is no maximum theoretical payout limit.